huyquangdao/DCRS/README.md

 ## 1. Setup

-Please install libraries, packages listed in the conv/requirements.txt file.
+Please install the libraries, and packages listed in the conv/requirements.txt file.
 Make sure that you are using CUDA 11.6.
 Otherwise, some unexpected behaviors might happen.

 ## 2. Data Preprocessing